Experimental theatre in the Arab world

 Experimental theatre in the Arab world emerged in the post-colonial era as a fusion of Western theatrical traditions with local performance cultures such as music and dance.
 It is characterized by hybridity as it transposes Arabic traditional performances that were usually seen in public squares and marketplaces to theatre buildings.
 Experimental theatre in the Arab world has historically taken forms of Forum theatre by using audience participation as a way to smooth conflicts and resolve social tension.
-The audience is then transformed from a commonly passive into a proactive and involved one.
-It has been seen as a form of theatre of resistance and cultural activism as it deals with contemporary sensitive issues of the region such as the Israeli–Palestinian conflict, the Arab Spring, the role of women in Arabic society and religion.
+The audience is then transformed from a commonly passive one into a proactive and involved one.
+It has been seen as a form of theatre of resistance and cultural activism, dealing with contemporary sensitive issues of the region such as the Israeli–Palestinian conflict, the Arab Spring, the role of women in Arabic society and religion.
 Such issues are often dealt with using humour.

 Throughout the years, experimental theatre in the Arab world has gradually converted into a synonymous of non-mainstream and underground art movements in which artists are always evolving and breaking down conventional markers between actors and spectators.
 The script combines the appropriation and dis-appropriation of Western models and is usually organic, more improvisational and self-reflexive.
-In the late 2000s, improvisational theatre which takes forms of stand up comedy shows has also emerged around the Arab world.
+In the late 2000s, improvisational theatre, which takes forms of stand-up comedy shows, has also emerged around the Arab world.

 Context

-In some countries of the region, especially in Gulf States, the state is heavily involved with experimental theatre as a way to control its access.
+In some countries of the region, especially in Gulf States, the state (government) is heavily involved with experimental theatre as a way to control public access to it.
 Egypt was the first country to launch an experimental theatre festival (Cairo International Festival for Experimental Theatre) through the Ministry of Culture in 1989.
 In other countries, experimental theatre has emerged in the streets and in the midst of political turmoil by artist-driven initiatives.